deanxli/deanxli.github.io/_pages/about.md

   - /about.html
 ---

+---
+title: "About"
+permalink: /about/
+layout: single
+author_profile: false
+---

 Welcome!
 I am a Ph.D. candidate in Economics at MIT.
 My research studies healthcare labor markets and firm technology choices, with interests in Labor, Health, and IO.

 - **Job Market Paper:** *Title* ([PDF](/files/jmp.pdf))